fffixed/vue-bus/README.md

 // ...  and  ...
 Vue.use(VueBus)
 ```
-Or just include it with a script tag. :sparkles:
+Or just include it with a script tag
 ```html
 <script src="/vue-bus.js"></script>
 ```
+:sparkles:

 ## Usage
 direct way: